thestennettreport/TheStennettReport.github.io/README.md

 ## Call to Action:

 Project 2025 and Agenda 47 represent a serious threat to American democracy.
 Get informed, share this analysis with others, and get involved in the fight to protect our values and institutions.

+## TO-DO
+- [ ] Add a page for "What would happen to Ukraine under Trump?".